About us

 Scholarships & Financial Aid

-All candidates are welcome to request consideration for financial aid from Michigan Law in the application form.
+All candidates are welcome to request consideration for financial aid from Michigan Law in the application form, and all admitted students who request financial aid in their admissions applications are considered automatically for all available scholarships from the Law School.
 Requesting consideration for financial aid does not affect a candidate’s admission decision, as our admissions and scholarship evaluations are separate processes.
-Scholarship decisions are based on merit and financial need, and all admitted students who request financial aid in their admissions applications are considered automatically for all available scholarships from the Law School.
+Scholarship decisions are based on academic and professional merit and future promise in contributing to the Law School and legal profession.

 We are delighted to waive our $75 application fee for participants in DAJV’s LLM Day.